 Initial Manuscript Evaluation

-The manuscripts which meet the minimum criteria are sent for double-blind review by at least 2 experts in the field of organization and leadership.
+The manuscripts that meet the minimum criteria are sent for double-blind review by at least 2 anonymous experts in the field of organization and leadership.

 - Clear definition of the research questions and hypotheses